ampache/python3-ampache/README.md

 ## INFO

-This library is starting to take shape and is apble to connect oto ampache and return the xml data received from the queries.
+This library is starting to take shape and is able to connect to Ampache and return the xml or binary data received from the queries.
-Further testing is required but it works pretty well so far.

 ## EXAMPLES